It’s an unpleasant sight.

-What an unpleasant sight.
-The usual unholy alliance of vice chancellors’ bag carriers and Corbynista cultists have been out in force for a couple of weeks now, responding to Owen Smith’s Nottingham University speech by all gleefully arguing that a graduate tax is really no better or no different from the current undergraduate fees system.
+An unholy alliance of vice chancellors’ bag carriers and Corbynistas have been out in force for a couple of weeks now, responding to a speech from Labour leadership candidate Owen Smith by arguing that a graduate tax is really no better or no different from the current undergraduate fees system.

 Vouchers’ defenders invent other problems.
 “But who would decide where the money is spent”, they wonder, as if there are literally no other ways of deciding how to spend money than through individual transactions.
 “But graduates who already have loans would pay it”, even though no proponent has ever suggested as such.
 “But they wouldn’t start paying this tax for years”, they crow, pointing out the upfront investment required whilst ignoring the unsustainable student debt mountain that’s piling up and will cause terms and conditions changes to student loans in a few years anyway.

 Of course, Owen Smith will (probably) never be Labour’s leader.
 The pragmatism of triangulation is out of fashion and as a pitch for the “youth” vote, Smith’s package completely misreads how cool it is currently to be idealistic, not accurate.
-It’s a shame, because with only “Free Education” as the alternative, higher education will continue its march slowly and relentlessly to a financialised system; where the Russell Group gets fund managers to do bespoke student loans for bankable boys, whilst the government has endless rows about the usefulness of the subsidies they still have to put into media studies in ex-polytechnics.
+It’s a shame, because with only “Free Education” as the alternative, higher education will continue its march slowly and relentlessly to a financialised system – where the Russell Group gets fund managers to do bespoke student loans for bankable boys, and the government has endless rows about the usefulness of the subsidies they still have to put into media studies in former polytechnics.